 Example — what Adduco does to leverage data and AI responsibly

-From the outset we knew that we could not create a data product if we wanted to maintain adoption, ecosystem cooperation, and consumer trust.
-I knew that we should be able to explain, in relatively simple terms, why our complex algorithms do the things that they do.
+From the outset we knew that we could not move fast and break things as a data product if we wanted to maintain adoption, ecosystem cooperation, and consumer trust.
+Moving fast and negating the time it takes to develop a brand, consumer understanding for the product and respect for the marketplace (competitors and distribution) would not allow us to attain the above.
+I knew that we should be able to distribute a product and brand that communicates, in relatively simple terms, why our complex algorithms do the things that they do.
 Would you trust an AI medical diagnosis without a basic understanding of its methodology?
 No. So would you trust a customer data product that couldn't explain why it draws the conclusions it does?
-No.

-It’s a no-brainer to think that if I articulate our complex AI footprint in simple, understandable, and honest terms, our product will be more sustainably successful.
+It’s a no-brainer to think that if we respect the grind and take the time to be able to articulate our complex AI footprint in simple, understandable, and honest terms, our product will be more sustainably successful.

 (Our stakeholders = our customers + our data sources + our regulatory authorities)

 So by prioritising responsibility for our customers and product - and staying on top of it - we don’t need to move fast and crash into a regulatory fine or encounter a bunch of wildly under-informed Senators.
 We don’t need to burn precious runway.